 On many Harry Potter themed tours, kids get to put on Hogwarts robes and pose on the steps of Christ Church College where Harry and Hermione stood in one of the films.
 A fast-paced tour catering to both children and adults is certainly the way to go in Oxford where there is so much history hidden behind every door.

-Day Trip from London by Train to Warwick Castle
+3. Take the Train from London to Warwick Castle

 The history of Warwick Castle can be traced back to fortifications made by William the Conqueror in 1068 on a sandstone bluff above the River Avon.
 It was in use as a military stronghold until the 17th century so there are hundreds of years of stories to tell at Warwick Castle.